cp - phpMan

 In the absence of this option, the permissions of existing

-destination files are unchanged, while each new file is created
+destination files are unchanged.
+Each new file is created with the

-with the mode bits of the corresponding source file, minus the bits
+mode of the corresponding source file minus the set-user-ID,

 Do not preserve the specified attributes.
 The ATTRIBUTE_LIST has